 Paruresis Workshop Schedule

-Live, in-person workshops are paused through the first half of 2021.
+Live, in-person workshops will resume in the second half of 2021.
 Virtual Workshops continue!
 Please check back here often for new dates.
 To get on the “I’m Interested” list for the next Virtual Workshop (if the current date is not a fit) or to let us know where you suggest we should hold a live workshop, click here for the Workshop Interest form.

 All registrations are now being managed through Eventbrite.
 Click on the “Registration Now Open!” link in the table to be redirected to the registration tool.